arorabharat/Leetcode/binary-tree/notes/prompt-revision.md

 ## 🌐 **Tree Traversal **

-* Write a method to do return level order traversal of binary tree in JAVA language
+* Write a recursive method to do return level order traversal of binary tree in JAVA language
 * Write a recursive method to do in-order traversal of a binary tree in JAVA language — Explain its time and space complexity
 * Write a recursive method to do pre-order traversal of a binary tree in JAVA language — Explain its time and space complexity
 * Write a recursive method to do post-order traversal of a binary tree in JAVA language — Explain its time and space complexity